 Liquidation

-To decide how to liquidate a portfolio is by checking the agency's performance.
-Liquidation will determine the investment criteria regardless of whether you plan to outsource all your stale debt s or purchase the portfolio for debt collection agencies.
+Deciding how to liquidate a portfolio is checking the agency's performance.
+Liquidation will determine the investment criteria regardless of whether you plan to outsource all your stale debts or purchase the portfolio from debt collection agencies.

-For instance, the debt buying collection agency can purchase a portfolio that is worth $1,000,000.00 at face value to collect on.
+For instance, the debt-buying collection agency can purchase a portfolio worth $1,000,000.00 at FV to keep acquiring debts cheaply collect on.

 If the portfolio is purchased for about 1.5 cents, the cost of the portfolio would be approximately $15,000.00.
 You would need to liquidate at about 1.5 percent plus the operating costs.

-After you start documenting the agency performance, you would see trends that the in-house agency can liquidate at about 8 percent over the portfolio's life cycle.
+After you start documenting the agency performance, you will see trends that the in-house agency can liquidate at about 8 percent over the portfolio's life cycle.

 It would cost 1.5 cents for each dollar.
 Therefore, the hypothetical liquidation/ purchase of the $15,000 portfolio would be $20,000 after a few months of collection.
-It could be re-sold for half of what you paid for it after shelving for several months.
+It could be re-sold for half of what you paid after several months of shelving.

-It is vital to understand how well you can liquidate depends on the state laws.
-It might not be possible to send letter campaigns, work with $1,00,000 worth of debt for over a month, or even use phone calls, predictive dialer, automated, opted-in SMS, ringless, etc. .
-Hence, you must first learn about the state laws in place.
+Understanding how well you can liquidate depends on state laws is vital.
+It might not be possible to send letter campaigns, work with $1,00,000 worth of debt for over a month, or even use phone calls, predictive dialer, automated, opted-in SMS, ringless, etc. Hence, it would be best to learn about the state laws.

-Now, if you opt for a third-party collection agency, you would need to pay a 50 percent commission.
+If you opt for a third-party debt collection agency however, you must pay a 50 percent commission.
 Therefore, you would get half of the amount collected.
-Moreover, the waiting period would increase to 6 months or even a year for its resale value to decrease to just 1 cent.
-After you gain an understanding of the way debt liquidates, you can tailor your debt purchasing accordingly.
-It will enable you to come up with the most effective debt purchase strategy.
+Moreover, the waiting period would increase to 6 months or even a year for the debt buyers make its resale value to decrease to just 1 cent.
+After you gain an understanding of the way the debt buyer collects and acquiring debts cheaply liquidates, you can tailor your debt purchasing accordingly.
+It will enable you to develop the most effective debt purchase strategy.

 The third-party agency will offer liquidation rates on portfolios similar to the ones you plan on purchasing.
 Liquidation is always the bottom line.
 Simple math will help you ensure a profitable purchase.